raviatnyu/QuestionAnswering/README.md

 # Squad

-src/data/ consists of raw data. src/input/ consists of preprocessed data. src/train.py is used to train the model you can set configurations inside the file.
+src/data/ consists of raw data. \n src/input/ consists of preprocessed data. \n src/train.py is used to train the model you can set configurations inside the file. \n